 The owner of this international research firm wanted his new headquarters and its subsequent expansion 15 years later to reflect the hospitality industry that his company serves as well as his own love of the outdoors.
 Conceptually, this led to a structure based upon the design typology of a Tennessee lodge.

 The facility settles down into the gently descending site as its natural materials create a compatible relationship with the landscape and an existing grove of mature trees.
-In both the property’s entrance into the wooded, 10.65-acre site and within the building’s interior, the warmth of the stone masonry coloration and texture sets a hospitable tone.
+In both the property’s entrance into the wooded, 10.65-acre site and within the interior of the buildings, the warmth of the stone masonry coloration and texture sets a hospitable tone.
 Solid masonry walls of the enclosed space contrast with the transparency of the open office space, complementing the post and beam structure.
 Winding between the original building and the new addition, the connector overlooks a picturesque koi pond and rock garden.

-Five separate departments work to generate the company’s product of statistical information.
+Separate departments work to generate the company’s product of statistical information.
 This separation of functions inspired the creation of “cabin” elements, clustered along a central spine and unified under one roof for mechanical cost efficiency.
-Slate flooring runs along the central corridor and defines a strong link through the building, physically connecting the company’s individual workspaces.
-This datum begins on axis with an open stone fireplace, the lobby’s focal point.
+Slate flooring runs along the central corridor and defines a strong link through the existing building and the expansion, physically connecting the company’s individual workspaces.
+As in the existing lobby, the new lobby features an open stone ﬁreplace focal point.